-The general procedures for soil sampling, CT scanning and breakthrough experiments were described in Soto-Gómez et al. (2018); therefore, they are only briefly explained here.
-In the present study, sixteen undisturbed soil columns (100-mm height × 84-mm diameter) were sampled from two adjacent experimental plots (Centro de Desenvolvemento Agrogandeiro, Ourense, NW Spain, coordinates 42.099N -7.726W WGS84): eight columns from a plot devoted to organic agriculture with more and less earthworm activity deduced in the field from the signs of surface alteration (named Org.
+In the present study, 16 undisturbed soil columns (100-mm height $\times$ 84-mm diameter) were sampled from two adjacent experimental plots (Centro de Desenvolvemento Agrogandeiro, Ourense, NW Spain, coordinates 42.099 N-7.726 W WGS84): eight columns from a plot devoted to organic agriculture with more and less earthworm activity deduced in the field from the signs of surface alteration (named Org.
 A and Org.
 B, respectively), four columns from a plot of spring cereal with no-till after sowing and with the roots of the crop preserved (Conv.
 NT) and four columns from a shallow-tilled plot (Conv.
 ST).
 We had two types of sampling: probability sampling performed randomly over the plots to obtain the Conv.
 NT, Conv.
 ST and Org.
 B samples, and non-probability sampling in the case of Org.
 A. In this last case, the samples were chosen deliberately in parts of the plot where we observed more earthworm activity, to test the most favourable scenario for particle transport.
 Our experimental design involved pseudoreplication rather than true replication.
-Nevertheless, we consider that statistical analysis is justified because our three plots were large and adjacent so that they shared most of their characteristics.
+Nevertheless, we consider that statistical analysis is justified because our three plots were large and adjacent, so they shared most of their characteristics.

 The samples were taken vertically, discarding the vegetation cover (2-12-cm depth).
-The chemical properties of the soils from the different plots were very similar, with coefficients of variation in general less than 5 %, with a pH of 5.9 (with a standard error of 0.05) in a 1:10 soil:water mixture.
+The chemical properties of the soils from the different plots were very similar, with coefficients of variation in general less than 5%, with a pH of 5.9 (with an SE of 0.05) in a 1:10 soil:water mixture.
 Moreover, all soils had the same sandy loam texture.